EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/running-ethereum.rst

 Ethereum 1.0
 ------------

-The original Ethereum chain (with a proof of work consensus algorithm).
+The original Ethereum chain (with a Proof of Work consensus algorithm).
-Everything happens here right now, from transactions to smart contracts executions.
+Everything happens here right now, from transactions to smart contract executions.

 .. note::